Targeted: Social, Emotional and Mental Health

 Emotional Health and Wellbeing

-• The child or young person may be feeling anxious on a regular basis during learning which may be internalised or displayed through behaviours.
+• feel anxious, which may be internalised or displayed through observable behaviours.

-• The child or young person may find it difficult to recover after setbacks.
+• find it difficult to recover after setbacks.

 Social Behaviour

-• In social situations the child or young person may become overwhelmed and withdraw, or self-isolate.
+• may become overwhelmed and withdraw, or self-isolate in social situations.

-• The child or young person may challenge rules and shows resistance to support.
+• may challenge rules and show resistance to support.

-• A pattern of frequent (more than one a week) behaviours which may be injurious or endanger self/others, resulting in some social isolation and rejection.
+• may show a pattern of frequent (daily) behaviours which may be injurious or endanger self/others.

 Relationships

-• Frequent and persistent difficulties in making and maintaining appropriate relationships
+• have significant difficulties in making and maintaining appropriate relationships.

-• The child or young person may find it hard to trust adults in their setting.
+• find it hard to trust adults in their setting.

-• The learner may struggle to show an awareness of other people’s emotions and how their own actions impact on themselves and others.
+• struggle to show an awareness of other people’s emotions and how their own actions impact on themselves and others.

 Model Provision and Strategies